 - Screening for mental health and substance use issues, as well as chronic health concerns

 - Supportive Counseling

 Who Сan Apply?

 Who is involved with the Link-Age partnership?

-CN Guidance, one of the region’s leading nonprofit mental health and addiction-related service providers.
+- CN Guidance & Counseling Services, one of the region’s leading nonprofit mental health and addiction-related service providers.
 Since 1972, CN Guidance’s mission has been to inspire and catalyze recovery for people through innovative and person-centered services – empowering those served to live healthy and fulfilling lives.